 Feel free to hop between Old San Juan, Condado, Isla Verde, Santurce –four small counties in the San Juan area that offer similar but somewhat different nightlife styles.

 Whether it’s a bar, casinos, salsa dance floors, nightclubs, a beer at the beach, or whatever turns you on… just have fun and enjoy the night in your own way.

 Of course, there is much more to do in San Juan and the Metro area.
-Find more options in San Juan here.
+This post has a few additional activities you could consider for your night in San Juan.

 But probably, the optimum “beach time” ranges between February and August – just after the algae “renew” season is over and before the hurricane season hits its peak.

 Ready to experience the best of San Juan in a day?